mathewgomas-alfred/mathewgomas.io/contributors_manual/krita_manual_readme.rst

 .. meta::
    :description:
-        Contributor's Readme for the Krita Manual
+        Contributor's Readme for the Krita Manual.

 .. metadata-placeholder